We all worry about money from time to time -- but ever since the coronavirus pandemic began, financial stress has taken a whole new meaning...

 Did you know that 18% of couples are on a single income?

-So if one person loses their job, it will eventually become very clear if anyone in the relationship is hoarding money or hiding debt...
+So if/when one person loses their job, it will eventually become very clear if anyone in the relationship is hoarding money or hiding debt...
 That's why Dr. Wendy Walsh says ethical investing is SO important!

 Mary Naber is the president and founder of Sage Stone Wealth Management, an independent SEC registered investment advisory firm of Harvard Economics graduates.
 She specializes in ethical investing, and is highlighted in over half a dozen books, and multiple magazines.
 And today, she joined Dr. Wendy on air to dive deeper into how the pandemic has altered our money conversations.